oracle/weblogic-kubernetes-operator/documentation/staging/content/faq/external-clients.md

   This can significantly speedup connection creation for EJB and JMS clients.
   See [Configuring WebLogic Server affinity load balancing algorithms](#configuring-weblogic-server-affinity-load-balancing-algorithms).

-- You may need to use the [RJVM forwarding](#rjvm-forwarding) feature to support external WebLogic JTA access.
+- You may need to use the [RJVM forwarding](#cross-domain-transactions) feature to support JTA transactions that involve multiple WebLogic Server domains.

 If a WebLogic EJB or JMS resource is hosted outside of a Kubernetes cluster, and the EJB or JMS applications